-Units in Musicology and Ethnomusicology offer students the opportunity to study music in historical, social and cultural contexts.
+Units in ethnomusicology and musicology offer students the opportunity to study music in various historical, social and cultural contexts.

-Units is musicology and ethnomusicology equip students to understand the importance of music and music-related practices in various societies and cultures and to recognise the many factors that shape the creation, performance and meaning of musical works.
+Units in ethnomusicology and musicology equip students to understand the importance of music and music-related practices in various societies and cultures and recognise the many factors that shape the creation, performance and meaning of musical works.

-Studying musicology and ethnomusicology adds value to our contemporary understanding of music and provides depth to our knowledge about music as a creative practice.
+Studying ethnomusicology and musicology adds value to our contemporary understanding of music and provides depth to our knowledge about music as a creative practice.
 Furthermore, units in this program enable students to develop lifelong, transferable skills, including clear and critical thinking, analytical problem solving, research techniques and writing and communication skills.

-All BMus and BA (music major) students take the following units from the musicology and ethnomusicology program.
+All BMus students take the following units from the ethnomusicology and musicology program.

-Students may take electives from a range of units reflecting the research expertise of musicology and ethnomusicology staff:
+Students may take electives from a range of units reflecting the research expertise of ethnomusicology and musicology staff:

 - ATS2804 From the erotic to the exotic: Music in the nineteenth century